SebastianGau/text-summarizer-api/README.md

 # CMD ["python","main.py"]
 ```

-Based on the dockerfile we can execute the following bash commands:
+Based on the dockerfile we can execute the following bash commands in the repository root:

 ```bash
 # at first, we log in to docker hub